Counselling for Adults with Aging Parents

 The work never seems to end.
 Parents who need intensive, intimate care might require you to take on tasks that are difficult, humbling, or embarrassing for both of you.
-Counselling can help you reevaluate your experiences, and understand them as a noble, empowering, and doable.
+Counselling can help you reevaluate your experiences and come to understand them as noble, purposeful, and doable.

 Making tough decisions